BradHutchings/Mmojo-Server-v2/instructions/610-Platform-Packages.md

 ---
 ### Add Certs to Package
-This script adds SSL certificates from the Mmojo Share to the package.
+This script adds SSL certificates from `$HOME/300-CERTIFICATES` to the package.
 - View the script: <a href="../scripts/610-Add-Certs-to-Package.sh" target="_blank">610-Add-Certs-to-Package.sh</a>.
 - Run the script.
   ```